grimme-lab/qc2-teaching/doc/programming.rst

 Compiling and running a program
 -------------------------------

-Before beginning to write computer code, or *to code* in short, one needs to choose a programming language.
+Before beginning to write computer code or *to code* in short, one needs to choose a programming language.
 Many of them exist: some are general, some are specifically designed for a task, e.g. web site design or piloting a plane, some have simple data structures,